 Australian Accounting Standards set out accounting policies that the Australian Accounting Standards Board has concluded would result in the financial statements containing relevant and reliable information about transactions, events and conditions.
 Compliance with Australian Accounting Standards ensures that the financial statements and notes also comply with International Financial Reporting Standards (IFRS).
-This is the Company's first financial statements prepared in accordance with IFRS.
 Material accounting policies adopted in the preparation of the financial statements are presented below and have been consistently applied unless otherwise stated.